Yangzhou: Flat Hills (Ping Shan) Hall

 Built by the Song dynasty writer Ouyang Xiu when he served as prefect of the city, this hall stands just west of Fajing Temple.
 Looking out from this hall, the mountains to the south of the Yangtze River appear as a line at the viewer's eye level, hence the name Flat Hills Hall.
 When Ouyang Xiu's student Su Dongpo moved to Yangzhou, he too served as prefect of the city.
 He had a hall built directly behind the one erected by his master, and called it Guling Hall.

-Pavilion of Flourishing Culture (, Wénchāng Gé)
+Pavilion of Flourishing Culture

-This round, three-story pavilion in Yangzhou's eastern sector was built in 1585 and celebrates the city's rich cultural traditions.
+The Pavilion of Flourishing Culture (t 文昌閣, s 文昌阁, Wénchāng Gé) is a round, three-story pavilion in Yangzhou's eastern sector, built in 1585 and celebrating the city's rich cultural traditions.
 It is also the de facto center of the city.

 Built during Ming dynasty, it is located on the cross of Wenchang Road and Wenhe Road.
 The whole building is about 79-foot high, and looks like Temple of Heaven in Beijing.
 Today, bordered by many shopping stores, Wenchange had been a symbol of commercial center to residents.